 What treatments are available for social anxiety disorder?

-If you think you might have social anxiety disorder, the first thing you should do is seek professional help.
+If you think you might have social anxiety, the most effective thing to help you cope is seeking professional help.

-People who tend to avoid social situations and who experience unhelpful thinking patterns that make them feel more anxious can benefit from cognitive behavioural therapy (CBT), which provides helpful ways to change these habits and patterns.
+People who tend to avoid social situations because of unhelpful thinking patterns that make them feel more anxious may benefit from cognitive behavioural therapy (CBT), which provides helpful ways to change these habits and patterns.
 Learn more about CBT and other treatments for anxiety here.

 To make it a little less hard, it might be helpful to: